Early Signs of Heart Attack: What Your Body Tells You Weeks Before

 3. Monitor Your Health Regularly

-Use wearable devices to track heart rate and oxygen levels.
+Use wearable devices (Like Smart Watch/ Track Bands) to track heart rate and oxygen levels.
 Keep a diary of any unusual symptoms and share them with your doctor.

 Factors That Influence Heart Attack Risk